-- But when memory loss prevents us from performing daily tasks and our accustomed roles in life it becomes a health concern that needs further evaluation by healthcare professionals.
+However, when memory loss prevents us from performing daily tasks and our accustomed roles in life, it becomes a health concern that needs further evaluation by healthcare professionals.

-What other changes occur with normal aging and cognition?
+What other cognitive changes occur with normal aging?

-- Some modest decline is seen with spontaneous word finding ("tip of the tongue") and verbal fluency (takes longer to "get the words out").
+- Trouble remembering names and finding words in conversations (“tip of the tongue”) are very common and verbal fluency (takes longer to “get the words out”) can also be affected

 - While verbal intelligence (vocabulary) remains unchanged with aging, the speed of information processing gradually slows (such as problem-solving skills).

-- Executive functions (planning, abstracting) remain normal for everyday tasks, but are slowed when faced with novel tasks or divided attention ("multi-tasking").
+- Executive functions (planning, abstract thinking) remain normal for everyday tasks, but are slowed when faced with new tasks or divided attention (“multi-tasking”).

 - A slowing of the speed of cognitive processing and reaction time (“hitting the buzzer”) occur with aging.